 Community engagement revealed support for a broader range of housing types within traditionally single-family neighborhoods, provided new development aligns with the existing scale.
-Some have expressed concerns about potential impacts on existing neighborhoods, but this district is designed to allow for incremental increases in density.
-The districts promotes walkability and a range of price points in housing options.
-Growing the housing supply throughout residential areas contributes to greater affordability and equity.
+Residents support increasing housing options across a range of price points but also Some have expressed concerns about potential impacts on existing neighborhoods, but.
+This this district is designed to allow for incremental increases in density., expanding the scale The districts promotes and walkability and a range of price points in housing options of the historic neighborhoods near downtown that many residents value.
+Growing the housing supply throughout residential areas promotes contributes to greater affordability and equity.
 The addition of small-scale commercial uses further supports walkable neighborhoods by bringing everyday amenities and services closer to home, helping to create a more dynamic and sustainable future.
-Based on this input, the plan identifies broad permissions for three stories and up to three units (or larger housing typologies where they fit into the neighborhood context)1 as an appropriate height for these areas.
+Community engagement revealed support for a broader range of housing types within traditionally single-family neighborhoods, provided new development aligns with the existing scale.
+Based on this input, the plan identifies three stories and three units as an appropriate height for these areas.